- What can you use Excel Automation for?

 - 4. The second box contains the information related to the table that will be updated, so you’ll need to provide further information on the type of data to add.
 As soon as you click on the fields, you’ll be prompted to enter the values from the available options to the right.
 Click “Save” to finish.

 Once you save your created flow, it’s important to test it to ensure that it works correctly.
 You can do this by clicking on the “Test” button in the top-right corner.
-Alternatively, Layer presents many options to automate your business processes, all without having to leave the same platform.
+Alternatively, Sheetgo presents many options to automate your business processes, all within the same platform.

 Any spreadsheet user knows how many small but time-consuming tasks are necessary when working with databases.
 These not only take up most of your time, but they also absorb your focus from other more critical tasks.
 Automation tools such as VBA Macros or Power Automate save you from having to perform manual tasks related to data treatment and allow you to concentrate on data analysis.

 You should now know how to automate tasks in Excel spreadsheets using VBA Macros or Power Automate.
 From updating information within a single workbook to synchronizing data between two spreadsheets, Microsoft Office 365 has become a powerful automation tool.
-Alternatively, Layer also works on top of your spreadsheets, so you can also perform any automation action without the need to learn code and in just a few clicks.
+Alternatively, Sheetgo connects your spreadsheets and business tools, so you can automate any action without the need to learn code and in just a few clicks.
+Sign up for Sheetgo for free and experience effortless and powerful spreadsheet automation.